'Star Wars' awakens force with new stars in teaser trailer

 A new ball-like droid robot is also shown rolling across the desert landscape, along with the Millennium Falcon spacecraft soaring into the skies while under attack.

-The eagerly awaited trailer debuted on Friday both online and in 30 U.S. theaters, and reveals fleeting snippets of the new film over composer John Williams' distinctive score.
+The eagerly awaited trailer debuted on Friday both online and in 30 U.S. theatres, and reveals fleeting snippets of the new film over composer John Williams' distinctive score.

 Not featured in the new trailer are returning stars Harrison Ford, Carrie Fisher and Mark Hamill, Peter Mayhew (Chewbacca), Anthony Daniels (C-3PO) and Kenny Baker (R2-D2), or new additions Lupita Nyong'o, Domhnall Gleeson, Max Von Sydow and Gwendoline Christie.